Kenny7Zhang/brain/README.md

 <img src="images/5.jpeg" width="200" height="200">

-This is the ground-true label:
+This is the ground-truth label:

 <img src="images/6.jpeg" width="200" height="200">

 We have a hyperparameter threshold and we do not know which value it should be.
-So we run our model under different thresholds from 0 to 1 with the interval of 0.05.
-Here is all the output images.
+So we run our model under different thresholds from 0 to 1 with an interval of 0.05.
+Here are all the output images.

 <img src="images/8.png" width="800" height="600">